Lloyd Eisler: Professional career

 Brasseur and Eisler had a distinguished professional career, winning many events, although they were never able to place higher than runner-up at the two most prominent events, the World Professional Championships in Landover, Maryland and the Challenge of Champions.
-They became fan favorites with many inventive routines, including their gender-reversal routine to Chris De Burgh's "Patricia the Stripper."
+They became fan favorites with inventive routines, including their gender-reversal routine to Chris De Burgh's "Patricia the Stripper".
 They also were popular show skaters, particularly in Canadian Stars on Ice and Champions on Ice, for many years.

 Coaching ban in Canada

 Effective October 6, 2006, Eisler was suspended from coaching in Canada for a one-year period by Skate Canada after allegedly sending sexually suggestive e-mails to his 15-year-old student.
 At the time of the ban, Eisler was coaching in California, where the Canadian ban did not apply.
 He did not appeal the ban.
 No criminal charges were ever filed.

 Post-competitive career

 In 2004, Eisler was involved in starting the Skaters High Achievement Readiness Program at the West Kingston Skating Club in Kingston, Ontario; he resigned as director in January 2006.

 Eisler is director of skating operations at the L.A.
 Kings Valley Ice Center in Panorama City, Los Angeles.